percona/proxysql-admin-tool-doc/source/configuring.rst

 .. note::

-   |proxysql| currently doesn't encrypt passwords.
+   *ProxySQL* currently doesn't encrypt passwords.

-Load the user into runtime space and save these changes to disk (ensuring that they persist after ProxySQL shuts down):
+Load the user into runtime space and save these changes to disk to ensure that the user account persists after ProxySQL shuts down:

 .. code-block:: text